 The further along we are in our development, the more we can handle.
 So then more will be expected.
 But if we’re still a rookie at this soul-work business, we’re not that strong yet.
 Then even a small effort may amount to enough.
 Whatever our deal, none of us can truly be happy in life if we’re not doing our best.
 All told, it’s our destiny to make some kind of headway, spiritually speaking.

-If we boil it down, that’s really what this path and these teachings are all about: making some headway in purifying ourselves.
-So if we happen to be someone who is fearful about this path, thinking ‘maybe this is too much for me,’ we need to put ourselves into God’s hands and ask him about it.
-Let him decide what’s right for us.
+If we boil it down, that’s really what this path and these teachings are all about.
+They help us make some headway in purifying ourselves.
+But perhaps we’re fearful about this path.
+We think, “maybe this is too much for me”.
+So then we need to put ourselves into God’s hands and ask about this.
+Let God decide what’s right for us.
 Typically, that’s the last thing we think to do when we’re struck with a whammy of doubt.
 We’re all too quick in jumping to the conclusion that this is all too much for us.
 It doesn’t cross our mind to ask God about his will for us.
 Or ask for his help.

-Here’s something else we do: we neglect our spiritual work out of fear that doing so will cause us to shortchange other areas of our lives.
+Here’s something else we do.
+We neglect our spiritual work out of fear that doing so will cause us to shortchange other areas of our lives.
 Like earning a living.
-The Lower Self serves up all kinds of excuses for routinely making the wrong decisions, usually without our awareness of why we have these thoughts.
+The Lower Self serves up all kinds of excuses for routinely making wrong decisions.
+We usually do this without our awareness of why we have these thoughts.

 We fear that if we focus on our self-development, our finances might suffer.
-Or we think there won’t be any time left over for enjoying life.
-But we’re misguided in thinking this path is a bolt-on activity that will drain away our zest for other pleasures and responsibilities.
+Or we think we won’t have any time left over for enjoying life.
+But we’re misguided in thinking this path is a bolt-on activity.
+And that will drain away our zest for other pleasures and responsibilities.
 Actually, friends, it’s just the opposite.

 We’ll perform better in our profession.
 We’ll feel more rejuvenated from our times of leisure.
-We’ll get more pleasure out of everything we do, as opposed to the flat existence we have known up till now.
-These are the promises of doing the work, the way we are being shown.
+And we’ll get more pleasure out of everything we do, as opposed to the flat existence we have known up till now.
+These are the promises of doing the work, the way the Pathwork Guide is teaching us.
 They won’t come overnight, but after a few inner victories, we’ll realize them more and more.
-Then we’ll see that this path is the one that is worth following, even while our selfishness still prevails and our problems still burble along.
+Then we’ll see that this path is the one that is worth following.
+Even while our selfishness still prevails and our problems still burble along.

-Because along the way, we are bound to discover how we have—in our thoughts and deeper feelings, as well as in our deeds—broken many a spiritual law.
-Seeing this will allow us to slowly shift our emotional reactions, and doing that will free up stores of strength that were previously blocked out or locked up.
+Because along the way, we are going to discover how we—in our thoughts and deeper feelings, as well as in our deeds—are breaking many spiritual laws.
+By seeing this, we will slowly shift our emotional reactions.
+And doing that will free up stores of strength that were previously blocked out or locked up.

 For only by solving our inner errors, as we learn to do on this path, can we solve our outer problems.
 We’ve already wasted many lifetimes mucking about in wrong thinking, bad habits and lousy feelings that have implanted themselves deeper and deeper in our psyches.
 The knots have gotten tighter; our web of illusions has become more entangled.